strazto/mandrake/README.md

 -   your `code`’s ⌨️ documentation & your data’s 📈 documentation.

-`{mandrake}` extends the communication tools provided by `{drake}` & supercharges to connect directly with your workflows at both an eage-eye view, & in intimate detail.
+`{mandrake}` extends the communication tools provided by `{drake}` & supercharges them to connect directly with your workflows at both an eagle-eye view, & in intimate detail.

 `{mandrake}` also extends